RiddleTime/Race-Element/src/content/features.md

 Get started and download the app: **[Download](/guide/how-to-get-started)**

 # Supported Simulators
-- Assetto Corsa Competizione (ACC)
+- Assetto Corsa Competizione
 - Assetto Corsa (work in progress)
+- iRacing (work in progress)

 # HUDs
 HUDs(Head-up displays) are 2D graphics that can be used to provide you data whilst driving.
 There are a various amount of HUDs that each provides you useful information in a minimalistic manner whilst being highly configurable.